Dinner Potato Rolls Recipe

 Post may contain affiliate links.
 Read my disclosure policy.

-Anyone who loves baking bread, serving bread, and eating bread (raises hand) has got to love potato bread!
-Potato bread recipes like this one are famous for their light, fluffy texture – somewhat like challah or brioche, but without the eggs.
-If you are looking for a truly soft, meltingly delicious dinner roll, this is it!
+These homemade potato rolls are easy to make, and such a crowd-pleaser at the dinner table!
+Potato bread recipes are famous for their light, fluffy texture that falls between a challah or brioche, made without the eggs.
+If you are looking for a truly soft, meltingly delicious dinner roll recipe, this is it!
+Here’s why you’ll love it:

 Overhead shot of a baking dish of rolls, with two rolls served onto small plates.
 A dish of butter and a dish of jelly sit nearby on the table.

-The ingredients for potato rolls are similar to other yeast roll recipes, but with added mashed potato, and some of the water from cooking the potatoes.
-Here’s a list of what you need:
+The ingredients for potato rolls are similar to other yeast roll recipes, but with added mashed potato, and some of the water from cooking the potatoes to make the texture extra soft.
+Hereโ€™s a list of what you need along with some notes.
+Scroll down to the recipe card for a printable ingredients list with amounts.

 • Yeast: I use active dry yeast for this recipe.